Section

 procedures.
 Documentation that the required information was given

-and that the person agrees to the specific treatment must be included
+and that the person agrees or does not agree to the specific treatment must be included

 in the comprehensive clinical record, as well as the person’s/guardian’s